 Franklin real estate is some of the most expensive in Wisconsin, although Franklin house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Franklin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Franklin is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Franklin who work in office and administrative support (14.18%), management occupations (11.92%), and sales jobs (11.37%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.